 What are the benefits and disadvantages of superannuation life insurance ownership?

-- Cover is usually cheaper because super funds can buy insurance policies in bulk.
+- It's usually cheaper because funds can buy policies in bulk.

-What happens in these circumstances depends on whether the owner of the policy is also the life insured or not.
-If the policy owner and the life insured are one and the same, a benefit will be paid to the beneficiary and the policy will then be terminated.
+If the policy owner and the life insured are the same person, a benefit will be paid to the beneficiary and the policy will then be terminated.

 However, if the policy owner is not the life insured, ownership of the policy would become part of the deceased's will.
 Ownership can then be passed on according to the terms of the will or, if no such terms for transfer of ownership are set out, by laws of intestate succession.